wp-plugins/woocommerce-export/Readme.txt

 To Read User Manual Follow this <a href="http://docs.themolog.net/woocomerce-smart-export">link.</a>

-=If You like this Plugin, please rate with 5 Star, and If you need any assist, dont forget to contact with us.=
+**If You like this Plugin, please rate with 5 Star, and If you need any assist, dont forget to contact with us.**

 == Installation ==